ltoinel/BtceClientApi/README.md

 String key = "XXXXXXX-XXXXXXX-XXXXXXX-XXXXXXX-XXXXXXX";
 String secret = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";

-// Create a new client
+// Instanciate a new client
 BtceClientTradeApi btceClientTradeApi = new BtceClientTradeApi(key,secret);

 // Retrieve the account info